GSA/bedrock/README.md

 Much of the philosophy behind Bedrock is inspired by the [Twelve-Factor App](http://12factor.net/) methodology including the [WordPress specific version](https://roots.io/twelve-factor-wordpress/).

-## Updating WP and plugin versions

-Updating your WordPress version (or any plugin) is just a matter of changing the version number in the `composer.json` file.

-Then running `composer update` will pull down the new version.

 ## Community